UIZorrot/Aptos-Specification-Workshop/1-Basic/README.md

 # Basic Skills

 We have identified the problem, but at the same time, professional skills are needed to fix the vulnerability.
 Therefore, in this subsection, we will learn the two most basic skills, which are **pragma** and **assertion**.
+Additionally, MSL provides some built-in constants and functions to aid in writing specifications.
+They may not be needed in `exp1.spec.move`, but they are indeed very useful and commonly used.

 ## The basic pragma